Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - But the most inconvenient is track cutting and thin wire addition.

-- Move the loading resistors to a high voltages so that they form a small current bleed. {This change has been incorporated see above}
+- Move the loading resistors to a high voltage so that they form a small current bleed.
+This change has been incorporated, see above.

 - An allowance should be added for the transistor and feedback resistor current.
-(This has been incorporated above and will need consider again)
+(This has been incorporated above and will need to be considered again)

 -----------------------------------------------

 The function blocks are all derived from standard circuits, application notes or in the case of the full wave peak vibration detector above, I have not used the circuit as shown.
-The vibration peak detector case this type of function is generally not that accurate without some extra components that I have shown below appear to mitigate some of that risk.
-Resulting in a design may work well.
-I have also modelled some more conventional circuits see below and they may also fit on the PCB within this free limited version of the design CAD will allow.
+The vibration peak detector case for this type of function is generally not that accurate without some extra components that I have shown below appear to mitigate some of that risk.
+Resulting in a design that may work well.
+I have also modelled some more conventional circuits, see below, and they may also fit on the PCB within the free limited version of the design CAD will allow.

 Peak to Peak Detector Link to models for these circuits

 Tina-TI model.
-This circuit model now works well and it is likely that the circuit will work as well
+This circuit model now works well, and the circuit will likely work as well

 - The above circuit would replace a dual op-amp with a quad op-amp and then requires 3 extra parts.
 This variant looks practical.